An Actionable Incident Response Plan Template

 • Each incident playbook is a standardized set of procedures you should follow in response to a particular type of incident, detailing actionable steps you need to take at each stage of the response process along with the tools you'll need to perform each task

-The following template provides a framework for creating your own incident response policy.
-But every organization is different.
-So bear in mind that you'll still need to add or remove statements and sections to suit your own specific business and operational needs.
+This template offers a framework for creating your incident response policy, but every organization is unique.
+Be sure to tailor it by adding or removing sections to fit your specific business and operational needs.

 1. Introduction